northmatrix/northmatrix.github.io/content/posts/aes-ecb-rust-implementation/index.md

 In this tutorial we will be implementing 128 bit Aes encryption

 > Do not use any untested encryption in production for a secure and tested alternative use [Aes-Gcm](https://crates.io/crates/aes-gcm)
-{:.prompt-danger }

 ## Encryption Overview